ricsirigu/ricsirigu.github.io/src/data/blog/guide-to-understanding-eu-cybersecurity-standards-and-policy-essential-resources/index.md

 > 📋 Certification is voluntary for now — but often required in **defense, gov, and critical sectors**.

-More at: <a href="https://certification.enisa.europa.eu/certification-library/eucc-certification-scheme_en" target="_blank" rel="noopener noreferrer">https://certification.enisa.europa.eu/certification-library/eucc-certification-scheme_en</a>
+More <a href="https://certification.enisa.europa.eu/certification-library/eucc-certification-scheme_en" target="_blank" rel="noopener noreferrer">here</a>

 ---

-## 🔮 What’s Next?
+## 🚀 What’s Next in EU Cybersecurity Standards (2025 and Beyond)

 Cybersecurity in Europe is not standing still.
 Expect to hear more about: